Asian nations want to sink South Korea whale hunt plan

 New Zealand Foreign Minister Murray McCully said the announcement was a setback to global conservation efforts as whales in its waters were already targeted by Japan.

-"The portrayal of this initiative as a 'scientific' program will have no more credibility than the so-called scientific program conducted by Japan, which has long been recognized as commercial whaling in drag," he said in a statement.
+"The portrayal of this initiative as a 'scientific' programme will have no more credibility than the so-called scientific programme conducted by Japan, which has long been recognised as commercial whaling in drag," he said in a statement.

-In Washington, the State Department repeated that the United States remained committed to the moratorium on commercial whaling.

-"We're concerned about South Korea's announcement," State Department spokeswoman Patrick Ventrell said.
-"We plan to discuss this with the South Korean government."

 Panama's delegate to the IWC conference, Tomas Guardia, denounced the South Korean proposal "because it goes against the ban ... we don't support whale hunting under any circumstances".

-Note: (This story was corrected in paragraph 11 to clarify Campbell is on the board of activist group, not on board ship)